Terry Keane: Career

 Keane spent the majority of her career working for the Irish newspaper, the Sunday Independent, where she was the principal contributor of the Sunday Independent's long-running gossip column, The Keane Edge; she stepped down in 1997 due to ill health.

 Charles Haughey

 In the Keane Edge column there were often hints of a relationship with a prominent political figure, named in the column as Sweetie, and her relationship was apparently widely known in certain circles, though never openly confirmed.
 Keane left the paper on bad terms after selling the story of her 27-year affair with former Taoiseach Charles Haughey to the British newspaper The Sunday Times, a rival to the affiliated London Independent newspapers, though she admitted her affair on The Late Late Show in 1999.
 She later stated that she regretted making the relationship public.

 Death

-Keane's death on 31 May 2008 after a long illness was announced by her son-in-law, media gardener Diarmuid Gavin.
-She was survived by her children Jane, Madeleine and Justine; her son Tim died in 2004.
+Keane had four children.
+Her death on 31 May 2008 after a long illness was announced by her son-in-law, media gardener Diarmuid Gavin.
 One of her granddaughters, Holly Carpenter, was Miss Ireland in 2011.